Fiction about family life as psychotherapy

-At 6.45 am, he put on his brown overcoat, and his distinctive brown cap with big yellow flecks.
-Then he put his bicycle clips on his trouser ends, and wheeled his big, black Raleigh bicycle up the hall and out the front door; closing the door quietly behind him.
+At 6.45 am, he put on his overcoat and cap, put his bicycle clips on his trouser ends, and wheeled his big, black Raleigh bicycle up the hall, out the front door; closing the door quietly behind him.
 Although there was still a whole week to go to the end of September, it was cold and damp that morning, and the light was gloomier than it had been just last week.

-Out on the road, he mounted his bicycle and pedalled furiously up the road, to raise his temperature, and then settled down to a steady pace, which would get him to his workplace in about thirty minutes.
+Out on the road, he mounted his bicycle and pedalled to the corner of the road, turned left, and then pedalled furiously up the road, to raise his temperature; and then settled down to a steady pace, which would get him to his workplace in about thirty minutes.
 He was in the blackest mood he had ever experienced.
-He couldn’t imagine carrying on with this farce of a life.
+He could not imagine carrying on with this farce of a life.
 Perhaps this day the Lord would liberate him.
 Oh God.
 Why hast thou forsaken me?

 Moira Curran heard the door close, even though it was done quietly.
 She knew she should get up at once, to get the younger children ready for school, but instead she reached out and switched off her alarm, which was due to go off in about fifteen minutes.

 She was very tired.
-It was the tiredness of depression and grief, as well as the effect of endless domestic drudgery; and late evening knitting, to earn some money from neighbours who had no time to knit.
+It was the tiredness of depression and grief, as well as the effect of endless domestic drudgery; and late evening knitting, to earn some money from neighbours who had no time to knit for themselves.
 She closed her eyes for a quick, forty winks.

 Moira heard the door close, even though it was done quietly.
 She knew there was something wrong.
 Surely she’d been here already this morning?
 Surely she’d heard the door close once already.
 And the second time was slightly louder than normal.